History of the Cape Colony before 1806: First settlement

-The Dutch East India Company settlement in the area began in March 1647, with the shipwreck of the Dutch ship Nieuwe Haarlem.
+The Dutch East India Company settlement in the area began in March 1647 with the shipwreck of the Dutch ship Nieuwe Haarlem.
 The shipwreck victims built a small fort that they named the "Sand Fort of the Cape of Good Hope."
-They stayed for nearly one year, until they were rescued by a fleet of 12 ships under the command of W. G. de Jong.
+They stayed for nearly a year, until they were rescued by a fleet of 12 ships under the command of W. G. de Jong.

-After their return to Holland some of the shipwrecked crewmates tried to persuade the Dutch East India Company to open a trading center at the Cape.
+After their return to Holland, some of the shipwrecked crew tried to persuade the Dutch East India Company to open a trading center at the Cape.

 A Dutch East India Company expedition of 90 Calvinist settlers, under the command of Jan van Riebeeck, founded the first permanent settlement near the Cape of Good Hope in 1652.
-Jan van Riebeeck was on one of the rescue ships that had come to rescue the shipwrecked sailors, and upon seeing the land, he decided to return.
+Jan van Riebeeck was on one of the ships that had come to rescue the shipwrecked sailors, and upon seeing the land, he decided to come back.
 They arrived in the harbour of modern-day Cape Town on 6 April 1652 with five ships: